Rang De Basanti: Critical reception

 Critics gave the film an overwhelmingly positive response, in particular the ensemble cast's performance and credibility.
 Although The Indian Express spoke positively of the cinematography and the film's story, it noted that "the message that the film carries with it tends to get diluted towards the climax.
-Praising the film's cast for their performance and the cinematography of Binod Pradhan, Taran Ardash wrote that the film would be successful with the urban audiences.
+Praising the film's cast for their performance and the cinematography of Binod Pradhan, Taran Adarsh wrote that the film would be successful with the urban audiences.
 The Hindustan Times summarised the film as being a "well-scripted, skilfully crafted [and] thought-provoking entertainer".
 Saisuresh Sivaswamy of Rediff.com wrote that films like Rang De Basanti can easily get into "preachiness", but believed Mehra got his message across while avoiding this, also appreciating the music, cinematography, dialogues and art direction.
 The Hindu credited Kamlesh Pandey for writing a story that would have been a difficult film to make, but it added by saying that the transformation of the youngsters into heroes seemed poetic.
 Although the screenplay, direction and the cast were also well-appreciated, the reviewer felt that Rahman's soundtrack lacked pace.

 The film also received positive reviews from critics outside India.
 The review from the BBC gave it the highest possible five star rating and added that it was "an entertaining mix of romance, history and social commentary".
 The Bloomberg website wrote positively about "the raw energy of a young cast and A. R. Rahman's splendidly rousing soundtrack".

 Sight & Sound magazine conducts a poll every ten years of the world's finest film directors to find out the Ten Greatest Films of All Time.
 This poll has been going since 1992, and has become the most recognised poll of its kind in the world.
 In 2012 Cyrus Frisch voted for "Rang De Basanti".
 Frisch commented: "Corruption became the subject of fierce debate in India after the major success of this film among youngsters."

 The film was mentioned in critic and author Shubhra Gupta's book, 50 Films That Changed Bollywood, 1995–2015.